kragen/derctuo/e12-music.md

-The humans can easily distinguish notes of the 12-tone equal temperament scale traditionally used for Chinese music (though this is far easier when presented as intervals rather than as bare notes), and there's a pleasing perceptual correspondence between the 12 tones in an octave and the 12 E12 values in a decade.
-And speakers are cheap and easy; sometimes, as in surface-mount MLCCs using piezoelectric X7R dielectrics and similar, they're even included by accident.
+The humans can easily distinguish notes of the 12-tone equal temperament scale traditionally used for Chinese music (though this is far easier when presented as intervals rather than as bare notes), and there’s a pleasing perceptual correspondence between the 12 tones in an octave and the 12 E12 values in a decade.
+And speakers are cheap and easy; sometimes, as in surface-mount MLCCs using piezoelectric X7R dielectrics and similar, they’re even included by accident.
 Auditory output also has real advantages for high temporal resolution that the humans can perceive.